-If you’ve been reading this blog, it will come as no surprise to you when I say that interaction is essential to the learning process – whether you’re doing a 10-minute talk at a networking meeting, a 1-hour breakout session at a conference, a full-day workshop, or a multi-day retreat session.
+If you’ve been reading some of the other articles in this blog, it will come as no surprise to you when I say that interaction is essential to the learning process – whether you’re doing a 10-minute talk at a networking meeting, a 1-hour breakout session at a conference, a full-day workshop, or a multi-day retreat session.

 Here are 8 reasons for you to add interaction to your sessions.

 1. First of all, interaction moves participants from passive to active.
 If attendees are passive, they only need to sit back and absorb.
 However, they can easily become bored or distracted by their thoughts or smartphones – especially if overwhelmed by the amount of information you are sharing.
 You can pull your attendees back from distractions by having them participate in small or large group discussions or activities.

 2. Interaction draws on the knowledge, skills, and experience of your participants.
 If you ignore the backgrounds your participants bring with them, you are losing out on knowledge, skills, and experience that can help the learning process.